mihn/PGo-CalcaBotaBotaCalca/README.md

                     If that doesn't work, use this:
                 adb shell settings put system pointer_location 0

-- It's not pasting the pokémon's name
+2. It's not pasting the pokémon's name
-    - Unfortunately, the paste key event doesn't work on older versions of Android.
+   Unfortunately, the paste key event doesn't work on older versions of Android.
 Use the `--nopaste` argument to paste it by tapping (make sure you edit the `locations:` accordingly).

-- It's going too fast for my phone! :O
+3. It's going too fast for my phone! :O
-    - This is being developed and tested on a OnePlus 3T and a Google Pixel, so the script runs quite fast _(until the phone gets hot, that is)_.
+   This is being developed and tested on a OnePlus 3T and a Google Pixel, so the script runs quite fast _(until the phone gets hot, that is)_.
 You can slow it down by increasing the `waits:` in config.yaml.

-- Can it do multiple phones at the same time
+4. Can it do multiple phones at the same time
-    - Sure, you just have to run multiple instances.
+   Sure, you just have to run multiple instances.
 Run `adb devices` to get the device ids for your phones, then run multiple instances of the script with --device_id=XXXXX

-- _I don't even know what a regular expression is!_ How can I keep my Calcy string *and* use the script, without needing to ask for help on the [Discord](https://discord.gg/skUAWKg)?
+5. [](#space_trick)_I don't even know what a regular expression is!_ How can I keep my Calcy string *and* use the script, without needing to ask for help on the [Discord](https://discord.gg/skUAWKg)?
-    - **TL;DR: there's a GIF below, run the command from step 4 and follow the image.**
+   **TL;DR: there's a GIF below, run the command from step 4 and follow the image.**
-    - There's a neat trick in which you add a lot of spaces to the end of Calcy's string followed by `IV%Range$`.
+   There's a neat trick in which you add a lot of spaces to the end of Calcy's string followed by `IV%Range$`.
 This make it so whenever you paste the pokémon's name in the game, you don't see anything after the spacesbecause of 12-char limitation.
 If you want to try it out, do as follow:
         1. Connect your phone to your computer (check with `adb devices`)
         2. Make sure `clipper` service is running on your phone (check with `adb shell am broadcast -a clipper.get`)
         3. Open CalcyIV, go to the *Renaming* section and click at the end of your string.
-        4. Run the following command: `adb shell am broadcast -a clipper.set -e text $'\u2003\u2003\u2003\u2003\u2003'`
+        4. Run the following commands (if the latter doesn't work, just paste manually): adb shell am broadcast -a clipper.set -e text $'\u2003\u2003\u2003\u2003\u2003' adb shell input keyevent KEYCODE_PASTE
-        5. Now you have spaces on your phone clipboard.
-Either manually hold and paste on your phone, or simply run: `adb shell input keyevent KEYCODE_PASTE`

         6. Add *IV% RANGE* after the spaces.
 Repeat the process for the *Not fully evolved:* section as well.
         7. Change your `iv_regexes:` to the following:
                 iv_regexes:
                     - ^.+  +(?P<iv>\d+)$
                     - ^.+  +(?P<iv_min>\d+)\-(?P<iv_max>\d+)$

         8. Done!
 Oh no, wait, there's a GIF as well! :)
         ![](docs/tutorial_spaces.gif?raw=true)